OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective: Benchmark Experiments

 \subsection{Qualitative Results}

-\textbf{Aerial Semantic Scene Completion.}\quad Our qualitative analysis on the aerial OccuFly dataset shows that, although coarse geometry is captured, semantic consistency suffers significantly and performs inferiorly compared to terrestrial settings.
-This gap exposes the domain-specific challenges of aerial imagery and reveals that existing SSC models fall short in this domain.
-OccuFly therefore serves as a rigorous testbed to propel progress on aerial image-based 3D scene understanding.
+\textbf{Aerial Semantic Scene Completion.}\quad Qualitative results in \cref{fig_qualitative_results} substantiate the quantitative findings, showing that models capture coarse geometric layout but fail to produce consistent and accurate semantic predictions.
+These shortcomings are particularly evident in complex aerial viewpoints, reflecting a domain gap for models primarily developed on terrestrial data.
+By exposing these limitations, OccuFly highlights key challenges in aerial SSC and provides a rigorous testbed to drive progress in this domain.

-\textbf{Metric Monocular Depth Estimation.}\quad Qualitative depth visualizations in \cref{fig_qualitative_depth} utilize a single, metrically consistent colormap across ground truth, DAv2-OccuFly (ours), and DAv2-metric, allowing for a direct comparison of absolute ranges.
-DAv2-OccuFly visually reconstitutes the ground-truth topology with coherent depth gradients and realistic color distributions, indicating well-calibrated metric estimates.
-In contrast, DAv2-metric often shows sharper object boundaries but is dominated by saturated red hues, evidencing a systematic overestimation of distance and poor absolute scaling.
-This visual mismatch mirrors the quantitative results.
-Overall, the qualitative evidence underscores that viewpoint altitude and in-domain fine-tuning are key to achieving accurate metric calibration.
+\textbf{Metric Monocular Depth Estimation.}\quad Qualitative depth visualizations in \cref{fig_qualitative_depth} utilize a single, metrically consistent colormap across all depth maps, allowing for a direct comparison of absolute ranges.
+Fine-tuned DepthAnything2-OccuFly (DA2-OccuFly) visually reconstitutes the ground-truth topology with coherent depth gradients and realistic color distributions, indicating well-calibrated metric estimates.
+In contrast, zero-shot DepthAnything2 (DA2) often shows sharper object boundaries but is dominated by saturated red hues, evidencing a systematic underestimation of distance and poor absolute scaling.
+This visual mismatch mirrors the quantitative results, underscoring that viewpoint altitude and in-domain fine-tuning are key to achieving accurate metric aerial depth estimation.